confetti-framework/docs/providers.md

 ## Registering Providers

 All service providers are registered in the `app/providers/provider.go` file.
 This file contains a `Providers` struct where you can list the struct names of your service providers.
-By default, a set of Lanvard core service providers are listed in this struct.
-These providers bootstrap the core Lanvard components, such as the mailer, queue, cache, and others.
+By default, a set of Confetti core service providers are listed in this struct.
+These providers bootstrap the core Confetti components, such as the mailer, queue, cache, and others.

 To register your provider, add it to the slices: